hatdropper1977/eslambda/README.md

 # eslambda
 An example Chalice package to deploy an API Gateway/ Lambda proxy to the AWS Elasticsearch service.

-See:
+For an entertaining and detailed tutorial on how to use this please see:

 https://www.freshlex.com/deploy_an_advanced_elasticsearch_proxy_with_lambda.html

-for an entertaining and detailed tutorial on how to use this.

 For the impatient: